SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 ![sars2 novel coronavirus table of ncbi](screenshots/homepage_table_screenshot.png)
 - **The nucleotide details after you click on the accession link.**
 ![sars2 novel coronavirus table of ncbi](screenshots/homepage_accessionclick_details.png)
-- **The specific details on a certain nucleotide window.
+- **The metadata on a certain nucleotide window.
 The relative url is stored from this window.**
 ![sars2 novel coronavirus table of ncbi](screenshots/nucleotide-details.png)

 ### Step 2